berylcczhang/TEST/doc/sphinx/intro.rst

 .. math:: \kappa_V = \frac{\int \kappa_\nu R_\nu(V) \, d\nu}{\int R_\nu(V) \, d\nu}

 where :math:`R_\nu(V)` is the filter response function as frequency :math:`\nu` for the Johnson V filter.
-The extinction curve :math:`\kappa_\lambda` can be specified via a user-provided file, or the user may select from a set of pre-defined extinction curves; see :ref:`ssec-phys-keywords` for details.
+The extinction curve :math:`\kappa_\lambda` can be specified via a user-provided file, or the user may select from a set of pre-defined extinction curves; see :ref:`ssec-ism-keywords` for details.

 The computation for :math:`L_{\lambda,\mathrm{neb,ex}}` is analogous.